collectionspace/cspace-installer/docs/README.md

 ssh -i /path/to/key $USERNAME@$HOSTNAME
 ```

-You may receive a `passphrase` prompt if your SSH key has one, but
-you should not receive a `password` prompt if key authentication is
-being used.
+We highly recommend using SSH key authentication and disabling passwords.

 ## Setup Ansible